 DHR hosts training for foster parents

-The course will be offered beginning Feb.
-20, with classes held each Sunday afternoon from 2-5 p.m. through April 24.
-Classes will be held at the DHR, 737 Highway 48, Russellville.
+The course will be offered beginning Sept.
+18, with classes held each Sunday afternoon from 2-5 p.m. for 10 weeks.
+Classes will be held at Franklin County DHR, 737 Highway 48, Russellville.

 Potential foster parents must also obtain clearance of the state central registry on child abuse and neglect, as must all household members 14 years and older.

 Foster parents must also have family stability and a regular source of income that meets the family’s financial needs.
 If married, foster parents must have been married at least one year; being married is not, however, a requirement.